BamiseOmolaso/powerbi-docs/powerbi-docs/transform-model/service-edit-data-models.md

 * Semantic models that have a live connection.
 * Semantic models migrated from Azure Analysis Services (AAS).
 * Not all semantic models in Pro workspaces are currently supported in UAE North.
+* Semantic models in Pro workspaces are currently not supported in South Africa North.

 To see which limitation is preventing you from opening your data model, hover over the **Open data model** button in the semantic model details page.
 This displays a tooltip indicating which limitation is causing the **Open data model** button to be disabled.